Mairisja/scripts/README.md

-# scripts
+# Automated task scripts
-Various scripts for different use
+Various scripts for different use on different system